 But you know what else?
 This doesn’t have to be our normal, mamas.
 I’ve spent too much time feeling anxious, depressed and resentful about my motherhood season, and that is NOT the kind of mom I want to raise my kids.

-12 Signs You’re Burned Out (and That Something Needs to Change)
+12 Signs of Mom Burnout (and That Something Needs to Change)

 Having kids does weird things to you.
 You think you’re a happy, healthy person…but then when a little bit of pressure happens (like having children around), that pretty version of yourself starts to fall apart.

-Here are a few signs that you’re burned out, as evidenced by your physical and emotional health:
+Here are a few signs that you’re suffering from mom burnout, as evidenced by your physical and emotional health: